 The first point is rarely a problem, modern desktop and laptop computers are usually powerful enough.
-The most important aspect is a relatively fast CPU, and especially how fast a single thread can run.
+The most important aspect is having a relatively fast CPU, and single thread performance is especially important.

-In order to get smooth video output with stuttering (and without audio issues), the emulator must be to both emulate frames and display then on screen very quickly (typically 50 or 60 times per second).
-Modern games running on your system can typically account for small delays and uneven performance, but old computer systems ran at a fixed speed.
-So even quite small delays in generating and displaying a a video frame can cause noticable video stuttering (or crackling audio).
+In order to get smooth video output without stuttering (and without audio issues), the emulator must be able to both emulate frames and display them on screen very quickly (typically 50 or 60 times per second).
+Modern games running on your system can typically deal with small delays and uneven performance, but old computer systems ran at a fixed speed.
+So even quite small delays in generating and displaying a video frame can cause noticable video stuttering (or crackling audio).

 Write about the performance overlay (Mod+O).

-On many systems, the application will get less run-time when it's not running in the foreground (meaning not having mouse and keyboard focus).
-So if you notice un-even performance, make sure that the emulator window is focused.
+The application might get less run-time when it's not running in the foreground (meaning not having mouse and keyboard focus) - depending on the system.
+So if you notice uneven performance, make sure that the emulator window is focused.

 Running in full-screen might further ensure that the emulator gets enough resources.